Radius-coder/Pythamon/README.md

-Need to add more xp multpliers for player and enemy Need to add ability to swap monsters and store each monsters level and stats Need to add some sort of quest system that gives rewards and xp e.g. defeat 3 enemies without going under 50hp for 3000 gold Need to add Other things other than fighting. e.g. walking system with random presents.
-More modifiers like armor Need to add ability to use potions in battle.
+Need to add more xp multpliers for player and enemy Need to add ability to swap monsters and store each monsters level and stats Need to add some sort of quest system that gives rewards and xp e.g. defeat 3 enemies without going under 50hp for 3000 gold Need to add more modifiers like armor

 Boss battles? when reached certain levels the player can challenge thesmself with a harder fight Add different titles based on level